ethen8181/ticket-system/system/system.md

 ![](system_files/figure-html/unnamed-chunk-9-1.png)

-- **Note1:** The table of the cut, and the plot confirms the fact the people of age 30 ~ 40 does in fact buy more tickets and lead to more revenues than other age levels, for clearity, the bigger the point in the plot, the higher the total amount of money was spent for that age level, matching our previous assumption.
+- **Note1:** The table of the cut, and the plot confirms the fact the people of age 30 ~ 40 does in fact buy more tickets and lead to more revenues than other age levels, for clarity, the bigger the point in the plot, the higher the total amount of money was spent for that age level, matching our previous assumption.
 - **Note2:** The biggest difference for the amount of money spent between male and female is seen for TicketCode 10605.
 After looking it up in the TicketName column, it was the concert of [Jay  Chou](https://en.wikipedia.org/?title=Jay_Chou).
-Another minor point, it is quite surprising that there were records of people that falls under the age category 5 ~ 10.
+- **Note3:** Another minor point, it is quite surprising that there were records of people that falls under the age category 5 ~ 10.
+This probably indicates the proportion of members of the ticket system that provided false age when registering.

 **Section Conclusion:**